yiqings/RandStainNA/README.md

 # RandStainNA

-This is the official implementation of the paper:

-"RandStainNA: Learning Stain-Agnostic Features from Histology Slides by Bridging Stain Augmentation and Normalization" [MICCAI 2022]
+Implementation for the paper: "RandStainNA: Learning Stain-Agnostic Features from Histology Slides by Bridging Stain Augmentation and Normalization" [MICCAI 2022]

-Note that this repo is still in process.

 ## 1. Method Overview
 RandStainNA is a augmentation scheme to train a stain agnostic deep learning model specifically for **histology** analysis.